Skip to content

 • Meet others doing exciting studies in a variety of disciplines

-All of these Celebration events will be in-person again for 2023.
+All of these celebration events will be in-person for 2024.
 Please see below for the different dates for all of the colleges.

 Fall Undergraduate Research Forum